BU-EC552/banjos/README.md

 ### Installation
 Please make sure that you can run the cello api on your machine.
 To install cello, please follow the instructions described in: https://github.com/CIDARLAB/celloapi2

-Move to the CODE directory
+Please move to the CODE directory.
+The CODE folder is available in Final_Project_BANGOS
-`cd CODE`

 Next, to install the remaining dependencies, please run `pip3 install -r requirements.txt`